return42/sphkerneldoc/linux_src_doc/drivers/of/overlay_c.rst

 A non-zero return value will revert the changeset if error is from:
 - overlay changeset entry notifier
-- overlay changset post-remove notifier
+- overlay changeset post-remove notifier

 If an error is returned by an overlay changeset post-remove notifier then no further overlay changeset post-remove notifier will be called.